opensearch-project/documentation-website/_dashboards/dev-tools/run-queries.md

 # Running queries in the Dev Tools console

 Use the Dev Tools console to send queries to OpenSearch.
-To access the Dev Tools console, select **Dev Tools** under the **Management** menu on the OpenSearch Dashboards home page.
+To access the console, go to the OpenSearch Dashboards main menu and select **Management** > **Dev Tools**.
 An example query and response are shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/query-request-ui.png" alt="Console UI with query and request">